 Security Testing is usually the last stage in the testing cycle.
 A prerequisite to commencing security testing is the completion of functional and non-functional testing.
 Security testing is one of the major stages in the entire Application testing cycle as this stage ensures that application complies with Federal and Industry standards.

 Once the Scan is completed, the Scan Report is published.
-Over this report, False Positives are filtered out and rest of the vulnerabilities are reported to Development team so that they start fixing the issues depending on the severity of each issue.
+Over this report, False Positives are filtered out and the rest of the vulnerabilities are reported to Development team so that they start fixing the issues depending on the severity of each issue.